 - You can apply online

-Hargreave Hale has a 14-strong investment team focused entirely on small caps, making it one of the largest UK small cap teams.
-They hold around 1,000 meetings a year.
+Hargreave Hale has a 16-strong investment team focused entirely on small caps, making it one of the largest UK small cap teams.
+The team holds around 1,500 meetings a year.
 This provides a level of insight that cannot be matched by desktop research alone.

-The portfolio is diversified across around 65 AIM-listed and 10 unquoted companies (September 2017), with a small percentage in cash.
-The Hargreave Hale AIM VCT 1 will also strategically deploy money in the Marlborough Special Situations Fund, pending investment.
+The portfolio is diversified across 74 AIM-listed companies and 9 unquoted companies (as at 31 March 2018), with a small percentage in cash.
+The VCT will also strategically deploy money in the Marlborough Special Situations Fund, pending investment.
 This maintains an investor’s exposure to UK smaller companies, as an alternative to cash.

 The VCT is sector agnostic: every firm is assessed on its individual merits.
 Mr Bedford’s view is that the characteristics that define a successful company are the same whether it is listed on AIM, on the main market or it is a private company.
 What is important is the quality of the management team, its intellectual property, the firm’s pricing power and growth in its own market.